One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

 There’s certainly a ton of snow to be found in the Tamok Valley!

 Wondering what a tour of the Ice Domes is like?
 Here’s my brief rundown of the itinerary based on my visit.
+I only did a site tour, not a combined tour, as I had already booked other excursions in Tromsø.

 Learning about the effort involved in constructing the Ice Domes while sitting inside of the fruits of that intensive labor is a really cool (pardon the pun) experience!